 The Transformers sequel pumped more than USD10 million into the Brevard County economy, while St Petersburg/Clearwater benefitted to the tune of nearly USD20 million when it hosted the Dolphin Tale shoot.

-- Morgan Freeman and Ashley Judd to shoot Dolphin Tale in Florida
+- Dolphin Tale sequel to film in Florida

-- Florida hopes for sustained location filming boost with Dolphin Tale success
+- Florida prepares for location filming benefits of Dolphin Tale sequel

 - Florida seeks bigger film fund to boost regional location filming